How to Calculate Image Size in Photoshop

 4. Divide the number of kilobytes by 1024 to get the image size in megabytes.

 And there we have it!
-In the next lesson in this series, we'll look at web resolution, the popular belief that you need to lower the resolution of an image before uploading it online, and how easy it is to prove that it's just not true!
+In the next lesson, we'll look at web resolution, the popular belief that you need to lower the resolution of an image before uploading it online, and how easy it is to prove that it's just not true!